+- Advertising and Integrated Marketing Communications 225 hours

+- Architecture 250 hours

 - Business Administration 225 hours

+- Communication and Information Studies 225 hours

+- Interior Design 200 hours

+- International Studies 225 hours

+- Psychology 225hours

 - Visual Communication 250 hours

-- Interior Design 225 hours

-- Architecture 250 hours

-- Communication and Information Studies 225 hours

 The internship schedule - number of weeks and number of hours per week - will depend on the needs of the company and the availability of the student, granted that the above time requirement is met within the semester.
 The working schedule will be established prior to the beginning of the internship in consultation with the company, the faculty advisor and the student.